 While the VM is running, the credentials can be queried by the VirtualBox logon modules (GINA or credential provider) using the VirtualBox Guest Additions device driver.
-When Windows is in "logged out" mode, the logon modules will constantly poll for credentials and if they
+When Windows is in "logged out" mode, the logon modules will constantly poll for credentials and if they are present, a logon will be attempted.
+After retrieving the credentials, the logon modules will erase them so that the above command will have to be repeated for subsequent logons.

 For security reasons, credentials are not stored in any persistent manner and will be lost when the VM is reset.
 Also, the credentials are "write-only", i.e. there is no way to retrieve the credentials from the host side.
-Credentials can be reset from the host side by setting empty values.
+Credentials can be reset from the host side by setting empty values